rmkimathi/xtbenc/README.md

 # XTB Encoder
 xtbenc is a gui for ffmpeg.
 It combines the beauty of GUI with the power of commandline for geeks!

+(Fast Forward MPEG) An open source multimedia project for working with audio and video.
+Based on the "libavcodec" A/V codec library and "libavformat" multiplexing framework, FFmpeg is a command-line utility that can encode and decode a variety of media formats.
+Started in 2000 by Fabrice Bellard, FFmpeg can be compiled to run under all popular operating systems. -Ency

 ![Options](images/xtbenc-01.png)

 # Resources